Music Is Crap

 "Music Is Crap" is the third single from We Have the Technology, the fourth album by Custard.
 It reached #73 on the Australian ARIA singles chart, and No. 24 on the 1998 Hottest 100.

 Lyrics

-The song was written and sang by lead drummer Glenn Thompson.
+The song was written and sung by lead drummer Glenn Thompson.
 Thompson would later say, "Ah ha!
 No look, I was kinda riffing on the idea of being very introspective, saying the vehicle that you are making your art, your art form is rubbish but at the same time you’re loving it.
 Ha ha, I just thought how punk is that?".
 Custard frontman David McCormack noted that when Thompson joined Custard, "He already had "Music Is Crap" and a couple of other great songs which he was playing in another band around Brisbane called Adults Today which sometimes transformed into Adolf Today or Control Group.
 It was always the same band members but with different names."